Worick046/Computers-Sound-and-Music-Portfolio/code/Popgen/README.md

-The program has improved note sounds that consist of added harmonics to the original sine wave, a locked melody that won't go too high or too low, and a rhythm generator that creates combinations of quarter and eighth notes.
+The program has improved note sounds that consist of added harmonics to the original sine wave, a locked melody that won't go too high or too low, and a rhythm generator that creates combinations of quarter and eighth notes up to half notes.

 # License